Regionaal-Archief-Zuid-Utrecht/SURA/README.md

 - **Configurable Endpoints**: Support for multiple endpoints with different configurations
 - **Flexible Token Duration**: Configurable token expiration times
 - **Optional IP Validation**: Can include IP validation in tokens if required
+- **S3 Proxy Mode**: In private mode, can proxy requests to S3 buckets
+- **Configurable Port**: Server port can be configured via command line

 ## Configuration